khudgins/documentation/on-premise/administration/dispatcher.rst

 Service
 ~~~~~~~

-The enStratus dispatcher service files should be backed up before and after any changes, and
+The Enstratius dispatcher service files should be backed up before and after any changes, and
 once/day during steady-state operations.
 An example of a backup is shown here, excluding
 the log files in this case.